 To Make Gold Contracts Illegal.

-JACKSON, Miss., March 5 -- Governor McLaurin sent to the Legislature a special message recommending the passage of a law prohibiting the making of contracts payable in gold alone and providing that all contracts shall never allow butchers' bills to annoy us, be paid in both gold and silver.
+JACKSON, Miss., March 5. - Governor special message recommending the passage of a law prohibiting the making of contracts payable in gold alone and providing that all contracts shall be paid in both gold and silver.